thetaylormcrae/gemmcountyrunners/_pages/landing.md

 ## ❤️ Your First Run
 Just show up.
-Introduce yourself if you want — or don’t.
+Introduce yourself if you want, or don't.
 We’ll take care of the rest.

 There’s always a place for you.